Americanas' Rial says billionaire backers fully supported 'course correction'

 "As for my departure, it comes from understanding the need to make room for the company to restructure itself from a starting point totally different from that I expected to find," said the executive.

-Shares in Americanas rose more than 10% on Tuesday, but were still down nearly 77% year-to-date.
+Shares in Americanas rose more than 10% on Tuesday, but were still down nearly 77% year-to-date, since Rial announced the accounting inconsistencies.

+Since then, the company has asked for protection from creditors, a move questioned by banks; securities regulator CVM opened three probes to investigate the matter; and two industry groups have sued asking for reparation.

+After news that company managers sold around 215 million reais ($42 million) in shares in the months before the revelation of the accounting problems, markets are looking into variable compensation of management during the period in which the accounting problems happened.

 ($1 = 5.1180 reais)